hammerdirt-analyst/reporter_demo/README.md

 **The trash along lakes and rivers** is an official theme of Swiss Federal Office of The Environment:
 1. https://www.bafu.admin.ch/bafu/fr/home/themes/dechets/dossiers/des-dechets-aux-abords-des-lacs-et-cours-d-eau-suisses.html

+**Technical documents and the role of citizen science** : check `resources/reference_texts` for the current set of documents either in the RAG application or selected for inclusion.

 __It is based on a lot of previous work:__